tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 You will be making vocabulary cards in the process as well, but much less so, and mostly for nouns.

-The only downside of Anki is that it can be *a little bit* difficult to learn how to use.
+One of the downsides of Anki is that it can be *a little* difficult to learn how to use.
-Depending on how you use it you can either greatly decrease your time spent studying or make using Anki a living hell for yourself.
+Depending on how you use it,
+you can either greatly decrease your time spent studying or make using Anki a living hell for yourself.
 If you find yourself confused about how Anki works, it is recommended that you read the [Anki manual](https://docs.ankiweb.net/).
 However, because it's highly detailed and technical,